Jeffers Mound: Worthington's Oldest Manmade Structure

 The Hopewell culture

-with the answers.
-No one even knows what name they called themselves; "Hopewell" comes from the name of
+answers.
+No one even knows what name they called themselves; "Hopewell" comes from the name of an early 19th

-such elaborate earthworks.
-Although Ohio and Illinois were the cultural centers of the Hopewell peoples, their
+earthworks.
+Although Ohio and Illinois were the cultural centers of the Hopewell peoples, their network of contacts

-The Ohio Historical Society's museum in Columbus has one of the foremost collections of prehistoric regional
+Ohio Historical Society's museum in Columbus has one of the foremost collections of prehistoric regional artifacts in

 The Jeffers Mound since 1900

-the Jeffers family platted the land for subdivision in 1954, they did not include the mound.
-In 1974, The Jeffers
+family platted the land for subdivision in 1954, they did not include the mound.
+In 1974, The Jeffers Trust deeded the

-Trust deeded the mound to the Worthington Historical Society in Herman Jeffer's memory so that it could be preserved in perpetuity.
-The Jeffers Mound was listed on the National Register of Historic Places that same
+mound to the Worthington Historical Society in Herman Jeffer's memory so that it could be preserved in perpetuity.
+The Jeffers Mound was listed on the National Register of Historic Places that same year.

 north of Route 161.
-All visitors are requested to treat the mound and the surrounding neighborhood
+All visitors are requested to treat the mound and the surrounding neighborhood with the greatest

 respect.
 The surface of the mound is easily eroded and visitors are asked to keep off the mound itself.
 (Map)